naranjito72/jasmineTest/README.md

 Although I worked with objects as containers of data (key: value) and instances of Classes, wasn't until today that I realised that I could use them as containers of functions perse (key: value still) as a standalone entity.
 Right now seems pretty obvious, but somehow I always split Objects as two different things.
 Both (N and D) pointed out to me about some facts in programming that, in my eager to learn as fast as I could, I overstepped.
 Most definitely I need to read theory as much as I scan Stack Overflow answers.

+### Considerations III

+D has been right all the way through.
+Just a link and a bit of reading and found a way out with the function by myself.

 <!--
 "What you know" by Two Door Cinema Club